 The long and short of it is you’ll need either Sky Box Sets Bundle or the Complete Bundle at the base of your package in order to watch Sky Sports, Sky Cinema or any of Sky’s exclusive entertainment channels in HD.

 The Sky Original and Variety Bundles do have some HD content, but only the Freeview stuff such as BBC HD, CBeebies, ITV HD, 4HD and so on.

 What can be said for HD (above) can also be said for 3D.
 Sky used to have a dedicated 3D channel, but since the world seems to have steadily figured out that 3D is a bit of an eye-strain, even this one channel has been relegated to on demand content.

-Since you can only access Sky on demand with The Family Bundle or better (only The Complete Bundle is better), fans of 3D content will need to shell out for a little more than just the basics.
+Since you can only access Sky on demand with the Sky Box Sets Bundle or better (only the Complete Bundle is better), fans of 3D content will need to shell out for a little more than just the basics.

 Sky Box Sets

 After building a vast collection of VHS tapes, followed by an equally vast collection of DVDs, we weren’t sold on Blu-ray.
 There is a limited number of times we’re willing to buy all our favourite movies and TV series – Blu-ray was where we drew the line.

 Just as well really.
 As a format, it’s almost dead already as streaming services like Netflix, Amazon Prime Instant Video, Blinkbox and even some kooky speciality services like WWE TV and Crunchyroll provide subscribers with a combined service that renders the purchase of a physical disc utterly obsolete.

 Sky Box Sets, available to all Sky customers with the Box Sets Bundle or better, provide instant access to every episode ever made or over 300 TV shows.
 No human can or should watch it all, but the sheer quantity available means there’s something there for everyone from Glee to True Blood.